dibley1973/StoredProcedureFramework/UsingTheStoredProcedureFramework.md

 # Using the StoredProcedureFramework

-The purpose of this document is to describe how to use this framework.
-THIS DOCUMENT IS STILL BEING UPDATED, and may be in accurate due to a change in API an some functionality.
+The purpose of this document is to describe how to use the Stored Procedure Framework for .Net.

+PLEASE NOTE: THIS DOCUMENT IS STILL BEING UPDATED, and may be in accurate due to a change in API an some functionality.
 Please refer to the unit tests and examples in the code for the true usage documentation.

 Please also note there is on-going work to split the current single TEST project into three specific projects:
 * Dibware.StoredProcedureFramework.UnitTests